 • Teaches guests to read and navigate rivers, including eddies and rapids.

 • Focuses on learning to roll in kayaks, including how to play safely in the rapids.

-This comprehensive six-day workshop teaches kayakers to become familiar with kayaking river rafting equipment, important stretching techniques, how to effectively get in and out of kayaks, forward and reverse strokes, exiting kayaks while overturned, sweep strokes and how to both enter and exit eddies.
+Our six-day workshop teaches kayakers to become familiar with kayaking river rafting equipment.
+It will also help teach important stretching techniques, how to effectively get in and out of kayaks, forward and reverse strokes, exiting kayaks while overturned, sweep strokes and how to both enter and exit eddies.